Psalm 33: only to praise the LORD!

 With God’s hesed (steadfast love) on the one hand, and on the other: comes a God who created the heavens by the breath of His mouth.
 He said it, and it was so.
 And it was good.

 My friends, He “locked the oceans in vast reservoirs.”
-The breathed the word and stars were born.
+He breathed a word and stars were born.

 And yet, He loves His children with such tenderness that we can’t even put it into a word; we cannot even describe it.
 Hesed.
 God’s covenant of love throughout time.